PauGolovin/cpp-search-server/README.md

 _____
 ______
 ## **Description**

+### **Principle of operation**

+Creating an instance of the SearchServer class.
+The constructor is passed a string with stop words separated by spaces.
+A standard container can be passed sequentially (with subsequent access to the element with the possibility of using it in a for-range loop).

+The AddDocument method adds documents to be searched.
+The method passes the document id, status, rating, and the document itself in string format.

+The FindTopDocuments method returns vector documents according to the passed nutrients.
+The results are sorted by the TF-IDF statistic.
+Additional filtering of documents by ID, status and rating is possible.
+Implementation method in both single-threaded and multi-threaded versions.
+____
 ### **Input Data**

 Search Server is created using a constructor whose parameter is a set of stop words passed as string, string_view, or a string container: